-- " Approximately 50% of Novi's housing stock consists of single-family homes; while only 1% of all units consist of duplexes; 140 duplexes have been added over the past decade.
-(Figure 23) - " Unlike many Michigan communities, over 40% of Novi's housing stock is higher density multi-unit condominiums and apartment units.
-(Figure 23, Map 5) - " Novi also houses five mobile home parks which account for about 7% of all units.
-(Figure 23) - " Of the 230 housing units under construction about 65% are detached single-family units. - The proposed housing developments, approximately 1,015 housing units, constitute a wide spectrum of typologies including duplexes, townhomes, apartments, condominiums, and mixed-use units.
-(Figure 24) - " The existing housing stock is diverse.
+- " Approximately 50% of Novi's housing stock consists of single-family homes while only 1% of all units consist of duplexes.
+140 duplexes have been added over the past decade.
+(Figure 24) - " Unlike many Michigan communities, over 40% of Novi's housing stock is located in higher density multi-unit condominiums and apartment units.
+(Figure 24, Map 5) - " Novi also houses five mobile home parks which account for about 7% of all housing units.
+(Figure 24) - " Of the 396 housing units under construction, about 21% are detached single-family units.9 - " Proposed housing developments (approximately 1,979 housing units) constitute a wide spectrum of typologies including duplexes, townhomes, apartments, condominiums, and mixed-use units.10 - " The existing housing stock is diverse.
 It is evident that the City is actively diversifying the housing typologies to further improve affordability and accessibility.
-It will be critical to adapt and match the current and upcoming housing stock across the income spectrum and tenure categories.
+It will be critical to adapt and match the current and upcoming housing stock with demand.
+(Figure 24)